 Twilight Trastevere Food Tour: Full Review and Details

 This Rome food tour of Trastevere takes place in the evening and you will have plenty of tastings before dinner, so make sure you don’t eat before.
-Along with the eating stops, we also visited historical places like Santa Maria in Trastevere Basilica, the undergrounds of Spirito Di Vino restaurants, apparently connected with the undergrounds of Santa Cecilia Basilica via a tunnel, and the history behind Via dell’Atleta street.
+Along with the eating stops, we also visited historical places like Santa Maria in Trastevere Basilica, the undergrounds of Spirito Di Vino restaurants, apparently connected with the undergrounds of Santa Cecilia in Trastevere Basilica via a tunnel, and the history behind Via dell’Atleta street.

 The full name of this Rome food walking tour is Twilight Trastevere: Timeless Traditions.
 It’s run by Eating Europe (formerly Eating Italy), a large company that runs food tours all over Europe.
-In Italy, apart from Rome, you can find them also in Florence and Naples, while in the other European countries they offer tours in Paris, Amsterdam, Lisbon, Prague, London and Strasbourg.
+In Italy, apart from Rome, you can find them also in Florence and Naples, while in the other European countries they offer tours in Paris, Amsterdam, Lisbon, Prague, London, and Strasbourg.

 READ MORE: Check out our full guide to the best food tours of Rome.

 How long does this food tour of Trastevere last?